 Patterns and Matching

 Patterns are a special syntax in Rust for matching against the structure of types, both complex and simple.
-Using patterns in conjunction with match expressions and other constructs gives you more control over the control flow of a program.
-A pattern is made up of some combination of:
+Using patterns in conjunction with match expressions and other constructs gives you more control over a program’s control flow.
+A pattern consists of some combination of the following:

-literals
+Literals

-destructured arrays, enums, structs, or tuples
+Destructured arrays, enums, structs, or tuples

-variables

-wildcards

-placeholders
+Variables

+Wildcards

+Placeholders

-These pieces describe the shape of the data we’re working with, which we then match against values to determine whether our program has the correct data to continue running a particular bit of code.
+These components describe the shape of the data we’re working with, which we then match against values to determine whether our program has the correct data to continue running a particular piece of code.

-To use a pattern we compare it to some value.
-If the pattern matches our value, we use the value parts in our code.
-Recall our match expressions from Chapter 6 that used patterns like a coin sorting machine.
+To use a pattern, we compare it to some value.
+If the pattern matches the value, we use the value parts in our code.
+Recall the match expressions in Chapter 6 that used patterns, such as the coin sorting machine example.
 If the value fits the shape of the pattern, we can use the named pieces.
 If it doesn’t, the code associated with the pattern won’t run.

+prod: check xref

 This chapter is a reference on all things related to patterns.
 We’ll cover the valid places to use patterns, the difference between refutable and irrefutable patterns, and the different kinds of pattern syntax that you might see.
-By the end, you’ll see how to use patterns to create powerful and clear code.
+By the end of the chapter, you’ll know how to use patterns to express many concepts in a clear way.

-All the Places Patterns May be Used
+All the Places Patterns Can Be Used

 Patterns pop up in a number of places in Rust, and you’ve been using them a lot without realizing it!
-This section is a reference to all the places where patterns are valid.
+This section provides you with a reference to all the places where patterns are valid.

 match Arms

-As we discussed in Chapter 6, patterns are used in the arms of match expressions.
-Formally, match expressions are defined as the keyword match, a value to match on, and one or more match arms that consist of a pattern and an expression to run if the value matches that arm’s pattern:
+As discussed in Chapter 6, we use patterns in the arms of match expressions.
+Formally, match expressions are defined as the keyword match, a value to match on, and one or more match arms that consist of a pattern and an expression to run if the value matches that arm’s pattern, like this:

+prod: check xref

 match VALUE {